rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 ```

-I will not go through the ncu reports for this second example as the behavior is really similar to sample-1, but feel free to look a them yourself.
+I will not go through the `ncu` reports for this second example as the behavior is really similar to sample-1, but feel free to look a them yourself.
 The speedup obtained is 75% which is not surpising, since I pick the examples.

-**Warning:** Note that when using static arrays as temporary storage, you might accidentally trigger *Local memory* usage as it may resides in the stack.
-Please the section 2 to avoid this !
+**Warning:** Note that when using static arrays as temporary storage, you might accidentally trigger *Local memory* usage as it may resides in the *stack* or cause *register spilling*.
+Please refer to [section 2](#2-avoid-the-use-of-local-memory) to avoid this !

-### Minimize block-level redundant memory accesses: `shared memory`
+### Minimize block-level redundant memory accesses: shared memory
-If you spot that neighboring threads (that likely reside on the same block) are using extensively the same elements from global memory, I strongly suggest you learn more about `shared-memory`, to reduce redundant **block-level** memory accesses. `shared-memory` is essentially a portion of the L1 cache managed by the user.
-L1 cache is the fastest cache, right before registers, that is shared by threads of a block.
+If you spot that neighboring threads (that likely reside on the same block) are using extensively the same elements from global memory, I strongly suggest you learn more about shared memory, to reduce redundant **block-level** memory accesses.
+Shared memory is essentially a portion of the L1 cache managed by the user.
 But beware, using it means that you think you can do a better job than the runtime ! :).
 To use shared memory in Kokkos, look at [Hierarchical Parallelism](https://kokkos.org/kokkos-core-wiki/ProgrammingGuide/HierarchicalParallelism.html).
 As mentionned in the introduction, I do not wish to delve deeper on this topic in this tutorial.

 ### Minimize redundant kernel-level memory accesses: coalescing

-#### sectors and cache line
+#### Sectors and cache line
 When using Nvidia GPUs, threads are packed in so-called warps of 32 threads which execute instructions simultaneously (SIMD).
 In the same way, when a memory request if performed, (like load one FP64 number from global memory), it is not done for a single one, but in packs of so-called *sectors* of 32 bytes (i.e. 4 FP64 numbers).
 Another way to say this is that the memory access granularity of the GPU is of 32 bytes.
 As a result, the best case scenario for a warp load, is that it requires data that is coalescing:

 ![alt text](image-9.png)
-**Figure 6:** Coalesced memory accesses [Source](https://www.nvidia.com/en-us/on-demand/session/gtc24-s62191/).
+**Figure 7:** Coalesced memory accesses ([Source](https://www.nvidia.com/en-us/on-demand/session/gtc24-s62191/)).

 In this ideal case, each thread is loading a FP64 number.
 There are 32 threads in a warps so this amount to 32 FP64 number, e.g. 256 bytes which is 8 sectors.
 This is very efficient because 256 bytes are loaded, and 256 bytes are used: the bandwidth of the GPU is fully used.
 Let's now look at the worst case scenario:

 ![alt text](image-10.png)
-**Figure 7:** strided memory accesses.
+**Figure 8:** strided memory accesses.
 Adapted from [source](https://www.nvidia.com/en-us/on-demand/session/gtc24-s62191/).

-In this case, each thread requires is also loading a FP64 numbers, but there is a sector-wide stride between threads.
+In this case, each thread is still loading a FP64 numbers, but there is a sector-wide stride between threads.
 Since a FP64 number cannot be loaded "on it's own", a whole sector is loaded for each.
 As a result 32 sectors = 1024 bytes are loaded, for only 256 bytes used.
 This means that only a quarter of the bandwitdh is used, and the case gets worst if you are working with smaller a datatype.

 #### Profiler diagnosis

 The ratio of bytes loaded to bytes used per memory request is actually shown in the memory workload analysis.
-For example, for [sample-1-fixed.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-1-fixed.ncu-rep), we can see:
+For example, for [sample-1-fixed.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-1-fixed.ncu-rep):
 ![alt text](image-12.png)
-**Figure 5:** DRAM Global Load Access Pattern warning for `sample-1-fixed.cpp`.
+**Figure 9:** DRAM Global Load Access Pattern warning for `sample-1-fixed.cpp`.

-where we see that for each 32 bytes sector transmitted, "only" 28.4 are used.
+We see that for each 32 bytes sector transmitted, "only" 28.4 are used.
 This is pretty good of course as this code is very simple.
 But for more complicated operations, such as numerical simulation on unstructured meshes, this can be very bad.
-This section of ncu is helpful to detect that precise issue.
+This section of `ncu` is helpful to detect that precise issue and evaluate the efficiency of a solution.

 #### Advices
 These observations should make you want to think about your data layout.
 In particular, **you should organize your data so that neighboring threads are working on neighboring data**.
-This means that there is not one good general answer on which storage is better for a dense matrix, row-major or column-major.
-If you are doing matrix-vector product, sure, row-major is better as it will be more cache friendly.
+This means that there is not one universal answer on which storage is better for a dense matrix, row-major or column-major.
+If you are doing matrix-vector product, sure, row-major is better as it will be more cache friendly and coalescing.
 If you do matrix-transpose-vector product, you want column-major.
-In the same way, there is no definitive better answer to the debate Array of Structure vs. Structure of Array.
-It all depends on what you will be doing with the you data, how you will iterate over it.
+In the same way, there is no universal answer to the debate Array of Structure vs. Structure of Array.
+It all depends on what you will be doing with your data, how you will iterate over it.
 In other words, **match your data layout with your iteration layout**.
 You will hear people say things like *"LayoutLeft (column-major) is best on GPU, LayoutRight (row-major) is best on CPU"*.
 This is **not** a general truth.<!--- It might be the case for specific codes that work on arrays of specific size, for instance `A[M][N]` with $M\gg N$ and a specific type of operations on it.
 But this cannot be taught as a generality  ---> Let's look at an example:

 Consider a matrix `A` of size, `NxN` and the following two kernels: